 Leave no (digital) trace

-When walking, we try to practise and encourage leave no trace bushwalking that minimises our impact on the environment.
-While the seven LNT principles don?t directly address digital traces, they can be adapted.
-Think before posting geotagged photos or GPX tracks; consider others, safety and park rules when taking and posting photos; include land stewardship and cultural notes in posts.
+We try to practise and encourage leave no trace bushwalking that minimises our impact on the environment.
+While the seven LNT principles don’t directly address digital traces, they can be adapted.
+Think before posting geotagged photos or GPX tracks; consider others, safety, and park rules when taking and posting photos; include land stewardship and cultural notes in posts.

 We use a framework to decide what photo and GPX trails we publish.
 We consider issues such as land ownership and community concerns, access and parking, and the impact of any off-track walking on the environment.
 We welcome your feedback.
 If you have concerns about any other specific photo or track that we have published on this site, please reach out to us directly via our contact form or Facebook.

 And our rock hopping waterfall walk?
 We decided not to publish the GPX track to protect the creek environment.
-The photo on this post is of the mother of all falls, the much visited Iguaz? in South America, and not somewhere up a creek in the Coffs Coast hinterland.
+The photo on this post is of the Mother of all Falls, the much visited Iguazu in South America, and not somewhere up a creek in the Coffs Coast hinterland.